Things to do in & near Ipoh

 Address: 22, Lorong Panglima, 30000 Ipoh, Perak

-Contact: Platform 9 ½ Cafe’s Instagram
+Contact: Platform 9 ½ Cafe Instagram

-22. Delight in a breakfast fit for champions at Ipoh’s famed kopitiams
+Delight in a breakfast fit for champions at Ipoh’s famed kopitiams

 Image credit: @holovesfood via Instagram

 Visiting one of Ipoh’s kopitiams is a no-brainer – picture savouring iconic kaw Ipoh white coffee, and pairing it with steamed bread slathered with melted butter and runny half-boiled eggs.
-It’s the perfect way to kick start your trip in this city.
+It’s the perfect way to kickstart your trip in this city.

 Image credit: @holovesfood via Instagram